 Creating and Repurposing More Accessible Content

 Everyone who completes an EASI course will receive an EASI document of completion for that course.
-Those completing 5 of these courses will earn the EASI Certificate in Accessible Information Technology.

 Course Registration and Schedule